trappar/AliceGeneratorBundle/src/Resources/doc/custom-providers.md

 [Faker Annotation](annotations.md#faker-annotation), but this solution can be a bit tedious when you have an object type returned from many places in your database, and you would like it to be handled the same everywhere.

-This is why this bundle offers a custom providers feature, which will be very familiar to anyone who's used AliceBundle's Custom Faker Providers.
+This is why this bundle offers a custom provider feature, which will be very familiar to anyone who's used AliceBundle's Custom Faker Providers.
+Create a custom provider to accept a particular object type, and any time an an object of that type is found on a entity's property it will use your custom provider code to create the fixture representation of it.

 *Side note: Since `DateTime` objects appear in entities quite often, we include a custom provider for it in this bundle.
 You can take a look at the code for that [provider here](/src/DataFixtures/Faker/Provider/SpecificDateTimeProvider.php),